udoprog/musli/benchmarks/index.md

 #### Text-based formats sizes

+These are text-based formats, which support the full feature set of this test suite.

 | **framework** | `primitives` | `primpacked` | `large` | `allocated` | `medium_enum` |
 | - | - | - | - | - | - |
 | `musli_json`[^incomplete] | <a title="samples: 500, min: 308, max: 322, stddev: 2.370359466410104">315.41 ± 2.37</a> | <a title="samples: 500, min: 326, max: 343, stddev: 2.9921657708088594">335.29 ± 2.99</a> | <a title="samples: 10, min: 37853, max: 127140, stddev: 22814.18436170796">93162.10 ± 22814.18</a> | <a title="samples: 100, min: 532, max: 1130, stddev: 118.61131649214592">832.66 ± 118.61</a> | <a title="samples: 4000, min: 8, max: 374, stddev: 115.65740907281904">86.17 ± 115.66</a> |
 | `serde_json`[^incomplete] | <a title="samples: 500, min: 428, max: 442, stddev: 2.370359466410104">435.41 ± 2.37</a> | <a title="samples: 500, min: 443, max: 460, stddev: 2.9921657708088594">452.29 ± 2.99</a> | <a title="samples: 10, min: 42978, max: 136779, stddev: 24197.177306661204">102095.30 ± 24197.18</a> | <a title="samples: 100, min: 633, max: 1231, stddev: 118.61131649214592">933.66 ± 118.61</a> | <a title="samples: 4000, min: 7, max: 508, stddev: 155.60660260232385">107.17 ± 155.61</a> |

 #### Fewer features sizes

+> **Missing features:**
+> - `128` - 128-bit integers are not supported.
+> - `map` - Maps are not supported.

+This is a suite where support for 128-bit integers and maps are disabled.
+Usually because the underlying framework lacks support for them.

 | **framework** | `primitives` | `primpacked` | `large` | `allocated` | `medium_enum` |
 | - | - | - | - | - | - |